Handling Async Log Ingestion at Scale for Aviation MRO Pipelines

 Operational Scaling & Monitoring

-Scaling beyond 50k records/hour requires tuning concurrency against I/O latency and CPU-bound parsing overhead.
+Scaling beyond 50,000 records/hour requires tuning concurrency against I/O latency and CPU-bound parsing overhead.
 Monitor the following metrics:

-• Queue Depth: A consistently full queue indicates consumer starvation.
-Increase num_consumers or optimize downstream persistence.
+• Queue depth — a consistently full queue indicates consumer starvation; increase num_consumers or optimize downstream persistence.

-• DLQ Growth Rate: A rising DLQ count signals upstream data quality degradation.
-Implement automated alerting on DLQ file creation to trigger manual compliance review.
+• DLQ growth rate — a rising DLQ count signals upstream data-quality degradation; implement automated alerting on DLQ file creation to trigger manual compliance review.

 For advanced queue management and coroutine lifecycle tracking, consult the official asyncio Queue documentation to implement priority routing or graceful shutdown hooks.